s1315d/DroidBridge/README.md

-# DroidBridge
+# DroidBridge 🌁

 ⚡ Break the barrier between macOS and your devices.
 Warp-speed USB (ADB) transfers for power users + instant wireless local Wi-Fi sharing for any browser (iOS 🍎, Android 🤖, PC 💻).
 Nested folder navigation, folder diff comparisons, and custom folder staging.
 0% cloud, 100% velocity. 🌁

-# DroidBridge 🌁

 DroidBridge is a premium, high-performance desktop application for macOS built with Electron.
 It provides a visual, dual-pane interface to manage, browse, and transfer files and directories bidirectionally between your Mac and mobile devices.